opencord/cord/docs/quickstart_physical.md

 This will look like the following:

 ```
-$ ssh -p 8101 karaf@onos-cord
+$ ssh -p 8102 onos@onos-cord
 Password authentication
-Password: # the password is 'karaf'
+Password: # the password is 'rocks'
 Welcome to Open Network Operating System (ONOS)!
      ____  _  ______  ____
     / __ \/ |/ / __ \/ __/